People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Most people with body dysmorphic disorder have difficulty controlling their preoccupations and spend hours each day worrying about their perceived defects.
 They may think that other people are staring at them or mocking them because of their appearance.
 Most people check themselves often in mirrors, others avoid mirrors, and still others alternate between the two behaviors.

 Body dysmorphic disorder may go undiagnosed for years because people are too embarrassed and ashamed to reveal their symptoms or because they genuinely believe they are ugly.
-It is distinguished from normal concerns about appearance or vanity because the preoccupations are time-consuming and cause significant distress or impair functioning.
+It is distinguished from normal concerns about appearance or vanity because the preoccupations are time-consuming and cause significant distress or significantly impair functioning.

 Doctors diagnose body dysmorphic disorder when people do the following: